mjf1406/DidgYa/README.md

 ### Complete

 -   2024/2/9
+    -   the intro text is now only displayed if the user has not been to the site before, stored in localStorage 'show-intro'
+    -   added light and dark themes for data-table, but they do not align with my palette.
+    -   applied palette to inputs
     -   chart no longer continually shrink and is now sized properly on mobile and desktop
     -   applied palette to custom dropdowns
     -   createInput now correctly returns the proper div